 First of all, make sure that what you will use to clean the cut is clean.
 Wash your hands very well (under the nails too!) and wear latex gloves if possible.

 Rinse the wound using as clear and clean water as you can find.
 Soap, especially antibacterial soap, is a smart choice, but just water may have to make do.

 Hydrogen peroxide or a saline solution can also be used to clean an infected cut.
 They will also disinfect at the same time.

-You can make your own saline solution by boiling water and adding salt until no more will dissolve.
+You can make your own saline solution by boiling water (check out our guide here) and adding salt until no more will dissolve.

 Hydrogen peroxide will clean and disinfect the wound but can also slow down the healing process, because it can damage the cells trying to heal.